 Both the Milgauss 116400 and the Air-King 116900 run on the in-house Rolex Caliber 3131 automatic movement.
 The movement utilizes a paramagnetic blue Parachrom hairspring made of a niobium-zirconium alloy with an oxide coating to remain completely unaffected by magnetic fields.
 Additionally, the movement also features a paramagnetic escape wheel made from a nickel-phosphorus alloy.
 Finally, the Caliber 3131 is protected by a two-part magnetic shield made of ferromagnetic material.

 Identical to all modern Rolex movements, Caliber 3131 is COSC-certified and as of 2015, all Rolex watches guarantee a precision rating of -2/+2 seconds per day.
-The self-winding movement supplies the Air-King and the Milgauss with around 48 hours of power reserve and includes stop-seconds (hacking) for precise time setting.
+The self-winding movement supplies the Air-King and the Milgauss with around 48 hours of power reserve and includes stop-seconds (hacking) for a precise time setting.

 Milgauss 116400 vs. Air-King 116900 Quick Comparison

-The Milgauss 116400 and the Air-King 116900 share many of the basic watch structure including the case, bracelet, and movement.
+The Milgauss 116400 and the Air-King 116900 share many of the basic watch structures including the case, bracelet, and movement.
 The main differences between these two antimagnetic Rolex watches are found in the dial designs and the colors of the sapphire crystal.

 - Milgauss 116400 – 2007